 Preface

 This book aims to teach Linux command line tools and Shell Scripting for beginner to intermediate level users.
-The focus is towards managing your files and performing text processing tasks.
-Topics like system administration and networking won't be discussed, but some details might get covered in future versions of this book.
+The main focus is towards managing your files and performing text processing tasks.
+Topics like system administration and networking won't be discussed.

 Prerequisites